 Kids who eat cereal are less likely to skip breakfast.
 This is important because breakfast sets students up to be ready to learn and kids who skip breakfast miss out on key nutrients that aren’t made up for the rest of the day.

-Spotlight cereal and celebrate this year’s National School Breakfast Week, running March 6-10, 2023 and National Cereal Day on March 7, 2023.
+National School Breakfast Week is March 4-8, 2024, and National Cereal Day on March 7, 2024.
 Jumpstart your festivities with this ready-to-go poster and activity sheet!

-Learn more about General Mills’ portfolio of 2 oz. equivalent grain cereal cups plus explore merchandising tips and tricks to see how you can help your students Grow with Grains.
+Learn more about how you can drive excitement in your cafeteria with ease using merchandising tips and tricks to see how you can help your students stay best in class with breakfast solutions.

 ¹NHANES 2017 – 2018 2.
 Smith, J.D., et al. Association between Ready-to-Eat Cereal Consumption and Nutrient Intake, Nutritional Adequacy, and Diet Quality among Infants, Toddlers, and Children in the National Health and Nutrition Examination Survey 2015–2016.
 Nutrients 2019, 11, 1989. https://doi.org/10.3390/nu11091989 3.
 USDA School Nutrition and Meal Cost Study Volume 4: Student Participation, Satisfaction and Dietary Intakes: Summary